Passport to Suez: Plot

 When King returns to her hotel room, Karl is waiting for her.
 She is one of his agents, currently extracting information from Donald for their real goal: the plans for the minefields and defences of the Suez Canal.

 Meanwhile, the Lone Wolf is approached by "Whistler", yet another unscrupulous man with information to sell.
-Whistler sells him lace that King had sent to a laundry; the hidden message indicates that whatever the Nazis plan to do is to be finished by midnight.
+Whistler sells him the lace that King had sent to a laundry; the hidden message indicates that whatever the Nazis plan to do is to be finished by midnight.

-Karl visits Lanyard and gives him his assignment: break into a safe at British Intelligence and steal some documents.
+Karl gives Lanyard his assignment: break into a safe at British Intelligence and steal some documents.
 However, it eventually becomes clear to all that Lanyard's part is merely a distraction.
 The plans have already been stolen.
 Wembley orders the arrest of the Lone Wolf for treason, but Lanyard escapes.

 He and Jamison head for the laundry.
 Along the way, they come upon the unconscious Donald.
 They revive him and take him along.
-Inside, they find secret rooms and overpower Karl.
+Inside, they find secret rooms and overpower Fritz.
 They also discover the body of Whistler and a clue, shards of a distinctive watch crystal, just like the one King has, microfilming equipment, and ashes of the defence plans.
-Lanyard deduces that the plans have been transferred to King's watch.
+Lanyard deduces that the plans have been copied to King's watch crystal.
 When she telephones, Lanyard pretends to be Karl and learns that she is at the hotel.
 Before they get there, however, Rembrandt kills her and takes the watch to Karl.

-Fortunately, Booth has an aircraft armed with machine guns.
-Lanyard pilots it, finds the speeding car taking Karl and Rembrandt to the submarine, and guns them both down.
+Fortunately, Booth has access to a biplane armed with machine guns.
+Lanyard pilots it, finds the speeding car taking Karl and Rembrandt to the submarine, and strafes them.
+The car crashes, putting Karl and Rembrandt out of commission, possibly dead, and the watch smashed.

 Production

 Principal photography under the working titles of A Night of Adventure and The Clock Strikes Twelve, took place from April 29 to May 18, 1943.
 The "Lone Wolf" title character was played by Warren William in his last of nine films in which he portrayed the jewel thief turned private detective, a character created by Louis Joseph Vance (1879–1933) in a series of eight novels published between 1914 and 1934.
 Eric Blore continued playing Lanyard's butler "Jameson."

 Director Andre de Toth who was a staple in B-movies of the 1940s, provided his typical treatment.
 "His most enduring legacy, especially to later directors and film students, was a series of superb B movies – mostly westerns and crime dramas that he made in the late 1940s and 1950s.
 They were gritty, psychologically acute and unflinchingly violent."
+Henry Levin was a dialogue director.